How To Immigrate To The Philippines

 • English is an official language and widely spoken/understood.

 • Cost of living is comparatively low, even in the three major cities.
 Luxury living can be had for a fraction of cost elsewhere.
-A part-time housekeeper will cost about $50 a month, and a full-time live in maid less than $100 (plus room and board).
+The the cost for a full-time live-in maid to approximately ₱15,000 ($260 USD) per month (plus room and board)

 • Local markets provide a variety of fresh fruits and vegetables at a reasonable cost.
 Seafood is inexpensive.